 We made nine colors altogether, and then poured them onto wax-paper-lined cookie sheets and sat them on the deck to dry.
 Luckily, that only took less than a couple of hours, because we brought them in when it started to rain!

-Once the rice was dry, Sarah mixed the colors, and then we started assembling our tubs.
+Once the rice was dry, Ashar mixed the colors, and then we started assembling our tubs.
 The one you see below is our “house tub,” a large one; we also decided to make a “rice car box” for trips; this is smaller and a little less full.

 With this rainbow base, we just started adding “stuff that feels good.”
 I was thrilled, because this turned into a whole-family project.
 Chris was photographing (which I greatly appreciated!)
-Sarah contributed a bag of kidney beans and a bag of black-eyed peas; she’d asked for those when we all went to the grocery store Sunday – cheap and good-feeling!
+Ashar contributed a bag of kidney beans and a bag of black-eyed peas; she’d asked for those when we all went to the grocery store Sunday – cheap and good-feeling!
 I found some buttons and some cotton balls.

 My mom went upstairs and came back with one of the MANY leftover centerpieces from our wedding; they were simple glass containers with blue and white river stones in them, and she had the awesome idea to use the stones.
-Sarah got a brainstorm and went downstairs to our game shelf and came back with her container of extra dice.
+Ashar got a brainstorm and went downstairs to our game shelf and came back with her container of extra dice.
 I wandered upstairs to her playroom and found some tiny plastic farm animals.
-Sarah was willing to use some of her neon pompoms, or “fuzzies,” from some recent craft projects.
+Ashar was willing to use some of her neon pompoms, or “fuzzies,” from some recent craft projects.
 In it all went, and we ended up with a container that is completely full of good feelings.

 Here’s the best part.
-We ALL stood around, running our hands through it, examining the textures, playing games Sarah made up (like, “Let’s find all the dice,” or “How many farm animals can we find?”), scooping with a measuring cup, making stacks, making volcanoes… and just enjoying the good feeling of feeling stuff.
+We ALL stood around, running our hands through it, examining the textures, playing games Ashar made up (like, “Let’s find all the dice,” or “How many farm animals can we find?”), scooping with a measuring cup, making stacks, making volcanoes… and just enjoying the good feeling of feeling stuff.

 Today might have been the best example so far of why unschooling rules.
 We spent most of our day on this project, it cost us very little, we all thought creatively, we worked as a team, and we had a GOOD TIME.
 Plus, now we’ve got something fun that our whole family will enjoy messing with for who knows how long.